alpinelinux/aports/CODINGSTYLE.md

 * In the case of package being abandoned, the variable should still be present, but left empty: `maintainer=""`.

+### Metadata order

+The maintainer variable should be immediately followed by `pkgname`, `pkgver` and `pkgrel`, in that order.
+This is to ease review and assignment as the maintainer will be visible in the three lines of context, in the diff, when `pkgver` or `pkgrel` is changed.

 ### Variable Assignments

 * Empty Metadata Variable assignments, e.g. `install=""` must be removed.